MLH/Getting-Started-with-TinyMCE/README.md

 <img src="tinymce_blog_photos/tinymce2.png" height="50%">

-If you’ve properly configured your API_KEY and have an OpenAI account with a $5 credit, you’ll be able to ask your AI Assistant pretty much anything!
+If you’ve properly configured your API_KEY and have an OpenAI account with your $5 credit / 3-month trial, you’ll be able to ask your AI Assistant pretty much anything!

 <img src="tinymce_blog_photos/tinymce3.png" height="50%">